scholacantorum/public-site/concerts/peace/index.md

 buyTickets: true
 ---

-Ring in the holidays with Schola Cantorum!
-Music and sing-alongs from many faiths and traditions, both familiar and new, will be offered by Schola Cantorum and special guests in a very special event to celebrate the holiday season and prepare us for a new year!
+Ring in the holidays with music and sing-alongs from many faiths and traditions.
+Special guests join Schola with familiar and new favorites.
+Celebrate the holiday season and prepare for tha new year!